Alpointernet/alpointernets-script-hub-alternategui1/README.md

 This is a very niche project.
 It is not finished.
-I will add more scripts I like to this.
+I will add more scripts I like to this hub.